AnghelDragos/AnghelDragos.github.io/README.md

 # Portofolio Anghel Dragos

 # [Final exam Project](https://github.com/AnghelDragos/Proiect_Final_IT_School)
-Create an application that manages flight tickets for users.
+- An application should be created that manages airplane tickets for users.
+- Commands will be read from a file called input.txt, and all messages will be written to the output.txt file (on a separate line each).
+- These files will be in the resources folder.

 # [IT School Homework](https://github.com/AnghelDragos/TemeITSchool)